Skip to main content

 • character development

-• “But that's not a big issue, I liked the writing, the jokes, the chicken bits are brilliant, and the character development of some of our old 'friends' (especially X'tabay's) is very satisfying and adds fine touches for a coherent universe.”
+• “But that's not a big issue, I liked the writing, the jokes, the chicken bits are brilliant, and the character development of some of our old 'friends' (especially X'tabay's) are very satisfying and fine touches for a coherent universe.”

-• “The little character development there is focuses on alternate reality versions of existing characters that you don't really care about since they're not 'your' versions of the characters.”
+• “The little character development there is, is for alternate reality versions of existing characters that you don't really care about since they're not 'your' versions of the characters.”

 • “There was no character development.”